emeth-/Email-Permutator/README.md

 # E-Reveal: Reveal email addresses on LinkedIn Profiles!

-Get it on the Chrome Webstore [HERE](https://chrome.google.com/webstore/detail/e-reveal/cfjoijpnimmgcijcofonhdipdppipppl)!
+~~Get it on the Chrome Webstore [HERE](https://chrome.google.com/webstore/detail/e-reveal/cfjoijpnimmgcijcofonhdipdppipppl)!~~ (Removed due to LinkedIn Lawyers threatening me)

 # How does it work?